Air temperature anomalies for Croatia in winter 2014/2015

 During the winter 2014/2015 the average winter air temperatures (December, January, February) were above the multi-annual average (1961-1990).
 Corresponding air temperature anomalies for the winter 2014/2015 were within the range from 0.5°C to 2.7°C.

 According to percentile ranks and classification ratings, thermal conditions in Croatia for the winter 2014/2015 have been classified by following categories: normal (Zavižan), very warm (part of Northern Croatia as well as part of the Northern and Middle Adriatic) and warm (the remaining part of Croatia).

-An analysis of precipitation amounts for summer 2013 given in percentages (%) of 1961-1990 average, shows that these precipitation amounts in whole Croatia were mainly below the average with the exception of Knin where the mentioned average was exceeded.
-Corresponding precipitation amounts for summer 2013 were within the range from 10% to 116% of multi-annual average for this season.
+An analysis of the precipitation amounts for the winter 2014/2015 expressed as percentages (%) of 1961-1990 average, shows that these precipitation amounts were mainly above the average.
+Corresponding precipitation amounts for the winter 2014/2015 were within the range from 71% to 225% of multi-annual average for this season.

-According to percentile ranks and classification ratings, precipitation amounts for summer 2013 have been described by following categories: dry (the Northern Adriatic as well as Central and Eastern Croatia), extremely dry (Parg), very dry (part of Northwestern Croatia as well as an area in the Southern Adriatic) and normal (the remaining part of Croatia).
+According to percentile ranks and classification ratings, the precipitation amounts for the winter 2014/2015 have been described by following categories: normal (part of the Northern Adriatic and part of Northwestern Croatia as well as the wider area of Knin and Split), very wet (wider area of Sisak and Šibenik), extremely wet (Hvar) and wet (the remaining part of Croatia).